-To illustrate how the snow processes differ between the two land surface models and the consequent impacts on the ACCESS simulations, we have performed offline simulations, forced with observed meteorology, for a single location, for the 2003-2004 snow season in Hyytiälä.
-In winter in Hyytiälä, LAI decreased from decreases from a summer maximum of 2.85 to 0.71.
+To illustrate how the snow processes differ between the two land surface models and the consequent impacts on the ACCESS simulations, we have performed offline simulations, forced with observed meteorology, for the 2003- 2004 snow season in Hyytiälä.
+In winter in Hyytiälä, LAI decreases from a summer maximum of 2.85 to 0.71.
 The widespread lower ACCESS1.1 albedo in winter is reproduced in the offline simulation.
-For both models the time evolution of surface albedo reflects snowfall/melting events (Fig. 10a) and CABLE also represents the diurnal variation of snow and canopy albedo on cloud free days.
-MOSES The JULES (MOSES) albedo response to snowfall/snowmelt events is larger than in CABLE as its variation depends only on snow depth and melting temperature.
+For both models the time evolution of surface albedo reflects snowfall/snow melting events (Fig. 10a) and CABLE also represents the diurnal variation of snow and canopy albedo on cloud-free days.
+The JULES (MOSES) albedo response to snowfall/snowmelt events is larger than in CABLE as its variation depends only on snow depth and melting temperature.
 In CABLE the albedo of the surface is affected by overlying canopy albedo as well as snow age and density.
-In early winter snow albedo in MOSES JULES increases more

-5 rapidly and remains higher through the rest of the season.
-During the melting period the surface albedo in MOSES oscillated JUELS oscillates with the daily temperature variation around -2° C while in CABLE the albedo decreased rapidly allowing for faster melting of the snow r{\bullet} (Fig. 10b).
+In early winter snow albedo in JULES increases more rapidly and remains higher through the rest of the season.
+During the melting period the surface albedo in JULES oscillates with the daily temperature variation around -2 °C, while in CABLE the albedo decreased rapidly, allowing for faster melting of the snow (Fig. 10b).

-As in In CABLE rain falling on snow freezes within the snowpack while JULES/MOSES diverts the rainfall straight to runoff; this results in a deeper snow cover (Fig. 10b) at this site and contributes to warmer snow temperatures (Fig. 10e).
-In

-10 early spring when liquid precipitation frequently occurs, warm rainfall falling on snow accelerates snow melting in CABLE, decreasing the snow albedo.
+In CABLE rain falling on snow freezes within the snowpack, while JULES/MOSES diverts the rainfall straight to runoff; this results in a deeper snow cover (Fig. 10b) and contributes to warmer snow temperatures (Fig. 10e).
+In early spring when liquid precipitation frequently occurs, warm rainfall falling on snow accelerates snow melting in CABLE, decreasing the snow albedo.
 In the ACCESS1.1 simulation there is slightly more snow in the northern part of the continent and less in the south (not shown).
 This is broadly consistent with more frequent occurrence of liquid precipitation in the south.